OlegApanovich/import-products-from-gsheet-for-woo-importer/README.txt

 11. If you properly set your setting then after all you can find additional import button near standard import woocommerce button on a product page.

 == Changelog ==

+= 2.0.3 =
+* Fix - Php warnings with not stable google API library.

 = 2.0.2 =
 * Dev - Add new google API connection "Auth Code" method.